 “Through the survey, we are aiming to compile better data linking the costs and benefits of native vegetation and the profitability of sheep production systems,” said Dr Parsons.

 “In the short term, the data analysis will support landholders, who can use this information when planning their programs.

 “In the medium to long term, the aim of the project is to deliver clearly defined financial values that will support landholders, property valuers, banks and other financial institutions to incorporate ‘natural capital’ into their valuation and decision-making processes.

 “Ultimately the results of the project should help improve decision making about integrating native vegetation into farming enterprises for all involved: landholders, financial institutions and land management planners.
 Putting a dollar figure on the value of native vegetation for farming systems could also stimulate further investment in the environment and agriculture sectors.”

 Are you a sheep producer?
 We want to hear from you – please participate in our research.
-The deadline for responses is 31 October 2019.
+The deadline for responses has been extended to 8 November 2019.

 This research project is supported by National Australia Bank.
 For more information about this project, or if you are willing to provide additional financial data to support and validate the survey, please contact Dr Blair Parsons on 08 9280 8310 or email [email protected]

 Blair heads our Great Southern Landscapes program in Western Australia.
 He holds a PhD in Zoology from the University of Western Australia and has over 15 years of experience in ecological research, management and consultancy working across much of Western Australia.firstname.lastname@example.org